 Episode 21: The Squall

 "Still climbing!" cried Iverson.
-"I can’t hold her!"
-The 'Flying Cloud'
+"I can't hold her!"

-rocked in the grip of the updraft.
-The elevator wheel jerked in his hands like a
+The elevator wheel jerked in his hands like a living thing.

-"Steady there, lieutenant," came Captain Everett’s voice, calm and reassuring.
+"Steady there, lieutenant," came Captain Everett's voice, calm and

-for three minutes and give me a call every thirty seconds.
-We want to nip this
+maneuvering valves for three minutes and give me a call every thirty

-sort of behavior in the bud."
+seconds.
+We want to nip this sort of behavior in the bud."

 How can the Captain be so nonchalant? wondered Iverson.
-This was how an
+This was

-Americans had lost a ship in just this way a few short years ago.
+fell.
+The Americans had lost a ship in just this way a few short years ago.

 "Thirty seconds," said Sarah.
 She sounded every bit as calm as Everett.

 Glancing at her face, Iverson caught a glimpse of a smile.
-Well, he
+Well,

 "Still climbing, a thousand feet per minute, passing through 2500’" he said,

-doing his best to sound unperturbed
+doing his best to sound unconcerned.

 "Very good," said Everett.